Skip to content

 Chicago Data Centers Provide Robust Fiber Connectivity

-The city has numerous network providers with IT infrastructure that can provide low-latency internet connection services.
-As a result, Chicago facilitates low-latency connectivity to other major colocation markets in the United States and Canada.
-Three prominent carrier hotels dominate here:
+The city has numerous network providers with infrastructure that can provide low-latency internet connection services.
+Chicago also continues to support low-latency links to other major colocation markets in the United States and Canada.
+Zayo says it operates the lowest-latency terrestrial fiber route from Chicago to Toronto.
+Three prominent interconnection facilities anchor the market:

 Chicago data center